dlockett133/team-page-generator/README.md

 ## Tests

 To run the tests for this project, you will need to have Jest installed.
-You can install it by running the following command 'npm install'.
+You can install it by running the following command `npm install`.
 Once Jest is installed, you can run the tests by executing the following command in your terminal 'npx test'; This will run all the tests in the `__tests__` directory.
-You can also run specific test files by running the command 'npx jest fileName.test.js', where fileName is the name of the file you want to test.
+You can also run specific test files by running the command `npx jest fileName.test.js`, where fileName is the name of the file you want to test.

 ## Questions